SolCharms/DeEdIT_SDK/README.md

 1. Create an instruction that runs Delete User Profile and Delete About Me in one call (either onchain or in the CLI).
 Creating them separately was done to incentivize a user's first action on the protocol and to give the user a first taste at gaining some reputation.
 Deleting them does not have to be done subsequently, although the functionality to delete them separately is necessary (in the case that a user has no 'about me' for example).

 2. Implement a way to reclaim bounties from PDAs for questions that have been inactive for extremely long periods of time.
+This is not necessary right away and metrics will be put in place to monitor app engagement, thereby creating a statistically advantageous cut-off point.

 3. Moderator privileges still need to be implemented.
-This includes editing questions, answers, comments, and big notes pages.
+This includes giving moderators the ability to edit questions, answers, comments, and big notes pages.